Ortham/jed-gettext-parser/README.md

 ## Introduction

 [Gettext](https://www.gnu.org/software/gettext/) is an old translation standard with implementations in many languages.
-It's one that programmers and translators are likely to be familiar with.
+It's one that localisation-aware programmers and translators are likely to be familiar with.

 [Jed](https://github.com/slexaxton/Jed/) provides a very nice interface for translation using Gettext in Javascript.